 By Noel at This Hawaii Life

-Swimming in the pond area is permitted and everyone is required to wear a life jacket.
+Swimming in the pond area is permitted, and everyone is required to wear a life jacket.
 These are available at the check-in desk area of the pond area.
-The hike to the waterfall is less than a mile and on a flat, paved road with beautiful gardens and landscape to view or explore in more detail when you have more time.
+The hike to the waterfall is less than a mile and on a flat, paved road with beautiful gardens and landscapes to view or explore in more detail when you have more time.

-Waimea waterfall is definitely the safest and easiest waterfalls to visit on Oahu, although there are plenty of other waterfalls in Oahu to explore as well.
-It’s fun, educational and you can also hang out next door at the gorgeous Waimea Bay Beach Park.
+Waimea waterfall is definitely the safest and easiest waterfall to visit on Oahu, although there are plenty of other waterfalls in Oahu to explore as well.
+It’s fun, and educational, and you can also hang out next door at the gorgeous Waimea Bay Beach Park.